junxit/us-congress-bills-114/bill.md

   - **(3)** By inserting after subsection (a) the following:
     > - **(b)** *National Energy Security Corridors*
     >   - **(1)** *Designation* In addition to other authorities under this section, the Secretary shall—
-    >     - **(A)** identify and designate suitable Federal lands as National Energy Security Corridors (in this subsection referred to as a “Corridor”), which shall be used for natural gas transmission facilities; and
+    >     - **(A)** identify and designate suitable Federal lands as National Energy Security Corridors (in this subsection referred to as a “Corridor”), which shall be used for construction, operation, and maintenance of natural gas transmission facilities; and
     >     - **(B)** incorporate such Corridors upon designation into the relevant agency land use and resource management plans or equivalent plans.
     >   - **(2)** *Considerations* In evaluating Federal lands for designation as a National Energy Security Corridor, the Secretary shall—
     >     - **(A)** employ the principle of multiple use to ensure route decisions balance national energy security needs with existing land use principles;